aarhub/react-ame-admin/README.md

 A frontend Framework for building admin applications on top of Restful API, using React, Antd, Map, Echarts.

 ## Features
-1.Based on the actual project.
+* Based on the actual project.
-2.
+* To provide background admin system with common scenarios, based Antd UI design language.
+* Include actual Map, charts, schedule and so on.

 ## Installation

+## License
+React Admin is licensed under the [MIT Licence](https://github.com/marmelab/admin-on-rest/blob/master/LICENSE.md).